Encryption and decryption

 For file upload you can also use the sentc file handling

-For javascript, Uint8List are used for raw data.
+For Flutter, Uint8List are used for raw data.

 For a group: